How Does Alignment Enhance LLMs' Multilingual Capabilities? A Language Neurons Perspective: Deactivation Ablation Experiments

 \section{Deactivation Ablation Experiments}

-For the MistralMathOctopus model, Figure~\ref{fig:baseline-heatmap} presents the results of the deactivation ablation experiments conducted on MGSM using the neuron identification algorithm proposed by~\citet{tang2024language}.
-Additionally, Figure~\ref{fig:mistral-msvamp-heatmap} presents the results of the deactivation ablation experiments on the out-of-domain test set, MSVAMP.
-To verify the generalization of our identification algorithm, we also deploy the MetaMathOctopus to conduct the deactivation ablation experiment, with the result in Figure~\ref{fig:llama-mgsm-msvamp-heatmap}.
+For the MistralMathOctopus model, Figure~\ref{fig:baseline-heatmap} presents the results of the deactivation ablation experiments conducted on MGSM using the neuron identification algorithm proposed by~\citet{tang-etal-2024-language}.
+Additionally, Figure~\ref{fig:mistral-msvamp-heatmap-acc} presents the results of the deactivation ablation experiments on the out-of-domain test set, MSVAMP.
+To verify the generalization of our identification algorithm, we also deploy the MetaMathOctopus to conduct the deactivation ablation experiment, with the result in Figure~\ref{fig:llama-mgsm-heatmap-acc} and Figure~\ref{fig:llama-msvamp-heatmap-acc}.
+Furthermore, following~\citet{tang-etal-2024-language}, we also report the PPL results of the above models and datasets in Figure~\ref{fig:mistral-mgsm-heatmap-ppl},~\ref{fig:mistral-msvamp-heatmap-ppl},~\ref{fig:llama-mgsm-heatmap-ppl}, and~\ref{fig:llama-msvamp-heatmap-ppl}.